 Welcome to our home!

-We moved into our new home earlier this year and are so excited about the transformation and renovation works ahead.
+We moved into our new home in March 2017 and are so excited about the transformation and renovation works ahead.
 We’re still at the very beginning of our home improvement adventure and can’t wait to transform our new home!

 Let’s start at the beginning…